Presented live on Tuesday, Sept 12

 Writing better bullet points begins with fascinations

 What are fascinations?
 A better bullet point that invites the user to read more, through curiosity.
+The Curiosity Gap is a powerful strategy for copywriters.

 When you are writing copy for scanning eyes, you tend to want to use bullet points, especially for long feature lists, or for lots of data that you might be putting out on a page.